Frequently asked questions

 What should I expect in my first session?

 Our initial session is an opportunity to explore what has brought you to therapy, consider what approach might suit you best, and get a sense of what it feels like to work together.
-There's no 'right' way to start — just come as you are.
+There's no ‘right’ way to start — and no expectation that you'll arrive with everything neatly articulated.

 How long are sessions and how often do we meet?

-Sessions last 50 minutes and are offered weekly or fortnightly at a regular time that suits us both.
-We can discuss the frequency of our sessions during our first session.
+Sessions last 50 minutes and are usually scheduled weekly at a regular time that suits us both.
+Fortnightly sessions may be offered in some cases, depending on your therapeutic history.

 Do you offer online or in-person sessions?